W Litter (sired by Mem’ry, whelped April 21, 2006)

 BB Litter (sired by Chaos, whelped 11/28/08)

 I kept Celhaus Berakah (call name Berakah, which is Hebrew for “blessing”), from the BB litter.
-See her pages too, in the “Our Family” section.
+Don’t miss the photos of her as a therapy dog!

 DD Litter (sired by Chaos, whelped 11/3/09)